 Net Promoter® Score, commonly referred to as NPS®, is a customer loyalty metric that gauges how willing a customer is to recommend a product or service.

 The Net Promoter Score® concept was developed by Bain & Company's founder of Loyalty Practice to measure customer loyalty.
-Its adoption and popularity has grown over the past decade, and it’s now used in virtually every industry by organizations of all sizes around the world.
-In its most simple form, Net Promoter Score can be described with one simple question: "How likely is it that you would recommend [Organization X/Product Y/Service Z] to a friend or colleague?"
+Its adoption and popularity has grown over the past decade, and it’s now used in virtually every industry by organisations of all sizes around the world.
+In its most simple form, Net Promoter Score can be described with one simple question: "How likely is it that you would recommend [Organisation X/Product Y/Service Z] to a friend or colleague?"

 Here are just a few things Net Promoter Score allows you to do:

 - Segment customers by loyalty